Anatomiclab/GastroFLOW/README.md

 ## External Validation

-In order to validate the performance of integrated model in External Validation, it divides into three parts:
+In order to validate the performance of GCNet and GastroFlow in External Validation, it divides into three parts: